 This is a chart with all future dates and sites of the upcoming NCAA Wrestling Championships.
 In recent years, St. Louis, Pittsburgh, and Cleveland, and have all hosted the premiere sporting event for college wrestling.
 Typically, the Championships take place during the third weekend of March.

 |2024||Kansas City, MO||T-Mobile Center||March 21-23, 2024||Missouri|

 Which Teams Compete in the NCAA Championships?

-As of the 2021-2022 wrestling season, there are 78 Division I collegiate wrestling teams.
+As of 2022, there are 78 Division I collegiate wrestling teams.
 Each team competes throughout the season in dual meets then in a postseason conference tournament.
 The top 330 wrestlers across all ten weight classes and all seven conferences compete in the D1 NCAA Wrestling Championships in March.

 If you have already watched or attended the NCAA Championships, then you’ve already checked one item off of the college wrestling fan bucket list.
 But there are 50+ other activities you still need to do.
 Download your free Bucket List for Wrestling Fans below.